 Please follow the five steps outlined below, in the order in which they appear, to gain approval for your study abroad program.

-1. Schedule an appointment with your Croft foreign-language advisor.
-The Croft foreign-language advisors in the Department of Modern Languages are:
+1. Schedule an appointment with your international studies foreign-language advisor.
+The international studies foreign-language advisors in the Department of Modern Languages are:

-Your language advisor will tell you which programs in your region are most appropriate for Croft students and what you can expect from them.
+Your language advisor will tell you which programs in your region are most appropriate for international studies majors and what you can expect from them.
 It is important that you talk to your language advisor before you go to the Study Abroad Office.

 2. Visit the Study Abroad Office in Martindale Hall to choose a study abroad program based on the input from your language advisor and begin the formal process of applying for it.